renpy/renpy/sphinx/source/preferences.rst

     cause rollback to occur.
 One of "left", "right", or "disable".
 This is the equivalend of the "rollback side" preference when on a mobile platform.

+.. var:: preferences.language = None

+    The language that the player has selected to use when running the game.
+    This is None for the default language or a string containing a language the game is translated to.

+    This can be used to set the default language, and can be read to determine the current language.
+The :func:`Language` action can be used to change the language.

 .. var:: preferences.emphasize_audio = False